 The 8th Conference took place in 2014 in Bologna-Bertinoro (Italy), on the theme: "Assemblages, transformations and the politics of care".

-The conferences are followed by the publication of edited peer-reviewed books:
+The conferences are followed by the publication of edited peer-reviewed books or Journal issues:

 - Health, State and Politics ("Medical Anthropology, Welfare State and Political Engagement" 1), Fainzang S., Schirripa P., Comelles J.M., Van Dongen E. (eds), Roma, Argo, 2009.